Quote to Cash vs CPQ: How Revenue Teams Should Think About Each

 • Quote: Generates fast, customer-ready proposals with approved terms.

-What CPQ Does Not Do
+What CPQ Does Not Cover in the Revenue Lifecycle

 • Billing and invoicing